masonjones103/maxscale-docker-mason/README.md

 docker-compose down -v
 ```

-# Changes made to convert from master-slave to sharded
+# Configuration

-## Changes made to your docker-compose.yml file
+## Configurations made to your docker-compose.yml file
 Open your docker-compose.yml file.
 Change the first service under services from:
 ```